 Considering the cyclical nature of an economy, the one thing investors are always worried about is the risk involved, when it comes to getting their returns on investment.

-While investing money via a Fixed deposit (FD) has been the go-to for most investors in the past, a significant shift to investing money via Debt Mutual Funds has been noted of late.
+While investing money via Fixed deposits (FD) has been the go-to for most investors in the past, a significant shift to investing money via Debt Mutual Funds has been noted of late.

-For the uninitiated, there is a big difference between debt fund and fixed deposit.
+For the uninitiated, there is a big difference between debt mutual funds and fixed deposit.
 Here, we explain both to help you understand which is your best investment option.

 The first thing to address here is to address the very meaning of investing via a fixed deposit and investing via a debt fund.
 When you invest money via a fixed deposit, you put forth a large sum of your money in your registered bank for a fixed tenure, at an agreed rate of interest.

 At the end of this tenure, you are then guaranteed a return of the money you had invested, along with the compounded interest.
-Debt funds, on the other hand, are a form of mutual funds, which invest the money you put forth into fixed income securities like bonds and treasury bills.
+Debt funds, on the other hand, are a form of mutual funds, which invest the money you put forth into fixed income Government securities like treasury bills and Corporate securities like bonds

 There are various factors that need to be considered while taking this decision.
-To help you take a well-calculated investment decision, here’s a breakdown of the popular Debt Funds vs FD debate.
+To help you take a well-calculated investment decision, here’s a breakdown of the popular Debt Funds vs Fixed Deposits debate.

 Let’s begin with the most determining factor for investors–which investment option will bring them the highest rate of returns?
 Fixed deposits usually offer guaranteed returns on investment, irrespective of the market performance but come with a lock-in period

 Debt funds do not have a fixed return, which is why many market experts believe that they have the potential to offer higher returns than fixed deposits.